 What are targeted therapy medicines for bladder cancer?

 Certain changes happen inside cells that cause cancer, and targeted therapies are medications that target these specific changes.
-They are different from standard chemotherapy in this way; they are more specific and can therefore work in a different, more focused way, providing treatment for cancer while attempting to minimize damage to healthy cells.5 There are currently two approved targeted therapies for certain forms of bladder cancer:
+They are different from standard chemotherapy in this way; they are more specific and can therefore work in a different, more focused way, providing treatment for cancer while attempting to minimize damage to healthy cells.5 TTargeted therapies approved for treating patients with certain forms of bladder cancer include: